 Farina Kokab (Co-chair)

-Farina is a researcher at the University of Birmingham who completed her PhD in 2016.
-Farina is interested in the application of qualitative methods and methodology to better understand chronic disease prevention.
-Her background is in psychology, health psychology and social research (social policy).
-She is working on QOF diabetes prevention and supporting other research projects.
+Farina is a Research Fellow at the Institute of Applied Health Research at the University of Birmingham.
+Farina is interested in applying qualitative methods to better understand chronic disease and health inequalities.
+Her background is in psychology, health psychology and social research.
+She has worked with the QOF team and on other projects in the department.
+She is currently part of the CLAHRC Child and Maternity team.
 Farina is enthusiastic about promoting professional and personal development.

 Grace Turner (Co-chair)